-Co-founder of digital media company United Screens, where Stina currently works on strategic matters and business development.
+Founder of the digital media company United Screens, where Stina works on strategic matters and business development.

-Member of the board of INGKA Holding BV and of the Swedish Media Commission's group of experts; also involved in the Prince Daniel Fellowship at the Royal Swedish Academy of Engineering Sciences (IVA).
+Member of the board of INGKA Holding BV.
+Stina is also involved in the Prince Daniel Fellowship at the Royal Swedish Academy of Engineering Sciences (IVA).

-MSc in business administration, honorary doctorate from Luleå University of Technology.
+MSc in business administration and honorary doctorate from Luleå University of Technology.